cieslarmichal/faker-cxx/CONTRIBUTING.md

 1. **Install the required software:**

-    This project requires CMake and a C++ compiler.
-You can install these on Ubuntu with the following command:
+    This project requires CMake and a C++ compiler with C++20 standard supported.
+You can check what compiler has C++20 at [cppreference](https://en.cppreference.com/w/cpp/compiler_support/20).

+    You can install these required tools on Ubuntu with the following command:

     ```sh
     sudo apt-get install cmake g++